Characteristic cycles, micro local packets and packets with cohomology: Introduction

 Let $G$ be a connected reductive algebraic group defined over a number field $F$.
 In \cite{Arthur84} and \cite{Arthur89}, Arthur gives a conjectural description of the discrete spectrum of $G$ by introducing at each place $v$ of $F$ a set of parameters $\Psi_v(G)$, that should parameterize all the unitary representations of $G(F_v)$ that are of interest for global applications.
 More precisely, Arthur conjectured that attached to every parameter $\psi_v\in \Psi_v(G)$ we should have a finite set $\Pi_{\psi_v}(G(F_v))$, called an $A$-packet, of irreducible representations of $G(F_v)$, uniquely characterized by the following properties: \begin{itemize} \item $\Pi_{\psi_v}(G(F_v))$ consists of unitary representations. \item The parameter $\psi_v$ corresponds to a unique $L$-parameter $\varphi_{\psi_v}$ and $\Pi_{\psi_v}(G(F_v))$ contains the $L$-packet associated to $\varphi_{\psi_v}$. \item $\Pi_{\psi_v}(G(F_v))$ is the support of a stable virtual character distribution on $G(F_v)$. \item $\Pi_{\psi_v}(G(F_v))$ verifies the ordinary and twisted spectral transfer identities predicted by the theory of endoscopy. \end{itemize} Furthermore, any representation occurring in the discrete spectrum of square integrable automorphic representations of $G$, should be a restricted product over all places of representations in the corresponding $A$-packets.

 In the case when $G$ is a real reductive algebraic group, Adams, Barbasch and Vogan proposed in \cite{ABV} a candidate for an $A$-packet, proving in the process all of the predicted properties with the exception of the twisted endoscopic identity and unitarity.
-The packets in \cite{ABV}, that we call micro-packets or ABV-packets, are defined by means of sophisticated geometrical methods.
+The packets in \cite{ABV}, to which we refer from now on as micro-packets or ABV-packets, are defined by means of sophisticated geometrical methods.
 As explained in the introduction of \cite{ABV}, the inspiration behind their construction comes from the combination of ideas of Langlands and Shelstad (concerning dual groups and endoscopy) with those of Kazhdan and Lusztig (concerning the fine structure of irreducible representations), to describe the representations of $G(\mathbb{R})$ in terms of an appropriate geometry on an $L$-group.
 The geometric methods are remarkable, but they have the constraint of being extremely difficult to calculate in practice.
-Without considering some exceptions, like for example ABV-packets attached to tempered Arthur parameters (see Section 7.1 below) or to principal unipotent Arthur parameters (See Chapter 7 \cite{ABV} and Section 7.2 below), we cannot identify the members of an ABV-packet in any known classification (in the Langlands classification for example).
+Without considering some exceptions, like the case of ABV-packets attached to tempered Arthur parameters (see Section 4.1 below) or to principal unipotent Arthur parameters (See Chapter 27 \cite{ABV} and Section 4.2 below), we cannot identify the members of an ABV-packet in any known classification (in the Langlands classification for example).
 The difficulty comes from the central role played by characteristic cycles in their construction.
-This cycles are geometric invariants that can be understood as a way to measure how far a constructible sheaf is from a local system.
+These cycles are geometric invariants that can be understood as a way to measure how far a constructible sheaf is from being a local system.